 Theodore Roosevelt National Park

 The State of North Dakota has made a significant investment in the Theodore Roosevelt Center since 2007.
 Beginning with the 60th legislative assembly that year, the state has provided operational funding to create and develop the digital library and the Center’s other initiatives.
-In addition, the state Information Technology Department has managed the archival storage of the documents in the digital library.
+In addition, the university system's Core Technology Services manages the archival storage of the documents in the digital library.

 “The Theodore Roosevelt Association heartily endorses the digitizing project of the Theodore Roosevelt Center at Dickinson State University and eagerly awaits the fruition of this comprehensive archive that will eventually include everything Theodore Roosevelt wrote, received or inspired in the course of his strenuous, busy life.”

 The Theodore Roosevelt Association is a membership-based historical and public service organization dedicated to perpetuating the memory and ideals of Theodore Roosevelt.
 Since its founding in 1919, the TRA has worked to preserve both the physical and the documentary record of Roosevelt’s life.
 The organization preserved many of the sites important to TR, including his birthplace and Sagamore Hill.
 (Both these sites were gifted by the TRA to the National Park Service, which now administers them.)
 The TRA gathered and preserved the TR papers and films, significantly augmenting the collections at Harvard College Library and at the Library of Congress.
 The association also underwrote the editing and publication of The Letters of Theodore Roosevelt in the 1950s.
 For information on current programs and activities or membership, visit http://www.theodoreroosevelt.org/.